j-fisher2/movieRecommendationEngine2WebApp/README.md

 Update the .env file with your API key.

 Prepare movie data:
-Ensure you have a movie_dataset.csv file with movie data.
-If not, you can use the one provided in this repository or obtain a dataset from a reliable source, or manually enter movies that match the fields.
+Ensure you have a movie_dataset.csv file with movie data, or that you manually enter movies that match the fields.
 Create a cosine similarity matrix based on the given fields found in processData.py

 Run the application: